cormullion/Karnak.jl/docs/src/examples.md

 ### Shortest paths

-The `dijkstra_shortest_paths()` function finds the paths between the root package and all its dependencies.
-One package is very close indeed - that's Colors.jl itself!
+The `dijkstra_shortest_paths()` function finds the paths between the designated package and all its dependencies.
+One package is very close indeed at 0.0 - that's Colors.jl itself.

 ```julia
 spath_result = dijkstra_shortest_paths(g, 1)